Boiled Egg (1 Large) and Watermelon (1 Cup, Diced)

 How to consume Boiled Egg, Watermelon without glucose spikes

-Consider combining watermelon with a source of healthy fats or proteins, such as a handful of almonds or a piece of cheese, to slow down the absorption of sugars.
+Pair watermelon with a source of protein or healthy fats, such as a small handful of almonds or a piece of cheese.
+This combination can help slow down the absorption of sugars and reduce spikes.

 Portion Control